 You may register to judge at any of Idaho Science & Engineering Fairs from this site.
 Previous experience in judging science fairs at the local, state, or national level is helpful, but not required.
 Please review the requirements below before registering.
 The Idaho Science & Engineering Fairs are affiliated with the Intel International Science and Engineering Fair, and will use the Intel ISEF Judging Criteria.
 In addition, all judges must meet the “Conflicts of Interest” requirements listed below.
 In cases where eligibility is questionable, the Judging Coordinator will make the decision.

-If the restrictions listed below apply to you, but you wish to volunteer to help the Idaho Science & Engineering Fairs in a different role, please to go the e-Mentor sign up page or to the Fair volunteer sign up page (coming soon!).
+If the restrictions listed below apply to you, but you wish to volunteer to help the Idaho Science & Engineering Fairs in a different role, please to go the volunteering page.

 - Educational Background: